ardielle/ardielle-common/tbin.md

 Array typedefs take the item type as a parameter, then the length is an argument to the actual occurrence of the new tag.

-Struct typedefs define their fields an an ordered set of named fields, each with a type.
+Struct typedefs define their fields as an ordered set of named fields, each with a type.
 If the type is an array or map, then the appropriate item type/key type is included in the same definition.
 The ANY_TAG may be used if one or the other of the key or value type is not to be constrained.